 This post started off as a rant prompted by the use of the terms “self-control” and “impulse control” in the dog community.
 I have used those terms myself, plenty of times.
 That’s how we conceptualize what we want from our dogs.
 We don’t want to have to order them around all the time.
 We would like for them to perform the behaviors we like almost automatically (with reinforcement from us, of course).

-But I am becoming a little concerned about using the constructs of “self-control” or “impulse control.”
-They have an almost moralistic edge to them.
+These terms have an almost moralistic edge to them.
 The typical definitions of those things for humans involve urges, emotions, and morality.
-More important, we tend to see self-control type behaviors all under one big umbrella.
+More important, we tend to see self-control behaviors all under one big umbrella.
 I think that with our dogs we do better to talk about specific behaviors.
 Just as we shy away from using constructs such as “guilt” in dogs because of the harm that can be done under that assumption, I think we might want to hesitate in using these general terms about self-control.
 We don’t know that the dog conceives it that way.
 What we do know is that we can successfully reinforce certain behaviors.

 I truncated my rant when I found out that the term “self-control” does have a valid definition for animals.
+The rough definition in behaviorism is the learned ability to forego a small reinforcer in order to get a delayed larger reinforcer.
+This is an operational definition and quite precise.
 It’s a big topic, so I’ll address that in the future.
+But it makes me feel better that there is a definition for self-control and that it is operationalizable along with the behaviors we want to teach our dogs.

 And for fun: does your dog do anything quirky as part of “leave it”?
 I bet there are some cute ones out there.